cwiederspan/container-bastion/README.md

 ## Azure Usage

-Use the Azure CLI to run the bation in an Azure Container Instance (ACI) within a designated existing VNET.
+Use the Azure CLI to run the bastion in an Azure Container Instance (ACI) within a designated existing VNET.

 ```bash